monigarrteam/android-syllabus/README.md

 ## COURSE DESCRIPTION

-Learn how to develop MoniGarr.com Android apps with java and android studio.
+Learn how to develop Android apps with java, android studio and google android resources.
 Topics include software installation, best practices, android ui, material design, java programming language, debugging and more.
-Discover some of the lesser-known useful features of android software development, such as how to improve your android app performance, security and stability provides the best end user experience available.
-Create Android apps for mobile phones, wearables and more using industry standard Android Studio.
+Discover some of the lesser-known useful features of android software development, such as how to improve your android app performance, security and stability to provide the best end user experience available.
+Create Android apps for mobile phones, wearables, autos and tv using industry standard best practices.

 ## PREREQUISITES
 All of the following is required for you to learn how to develop Android apps with MoniGarr.com.